 Head of Faculty: Mrs B Rowlinson-Baker

-Information about the School’s most recent Special Educational Needs report can be found
+Information about the School’s most recent Special Educational Needs report and the

 About the SEND Department